 5. Bravery is style & style evolution

-So let’s take this last point to heart and be a bit braver with our style.
-Even though you may like to keep your looks elegant and simplistic, add a litte twist.
+Even though you may like to keep your looks elegant and simple, add a little twist.
 Wear that exuberant statement necklace with it or the crazy shoes!

 So what do you think.
 Is “less is more always more” a statement that you agree with?
 What are your style rules?